splunk/public-o11y-docs/metrics-and-metadata/metrics-landing.rst

 * :ref:`metric-dimension-names`
 * :ref:`events-intro`

+.. note:: For information about our data model, see :ref:`data-model`.

-To learn about metrics for specific data sources, refer to:
+For metrics from specific data sources, refer to:

 * :ref:`monitor-services-hosts`
 * :ref:`apm-metricsets`